-Above the retaining wall of the San Luis Obispo Creek, you’ll find a bright burst of light, color, and joy.
-The artist, Amy Mckay, is a former landscape architect who drew inspiration for the piece from her favorite Central Coast wildflowers.
-McKay believes that art should be accessible and that everyone should have the opportunity to experience how art can evoke a mood that you want to embrace every day.
+Above the retaining wall of the San Luis Obispo Creek, you’ll find a bright burst of light, color and joy.
+The artist, Amy McKay, is a former landscape architect who drew inspiration for the piece from her favorite Central Coast wildflowers.
+McKay believes that art should be accessible and that everyone should have the opportunity to experience how art can evoke a mood they’ll want to embrace every day.

 Stop 3: Minoan Tribute

 Artist: Sandra Kay Johnson